nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 - an `id` with a unique [logical](https://www.hl7.org/fhir/DSTU2/resource.html#id) identifier
 - an `identifier` element, with:
-  - `system` containing a consumer-defined system URL representing the type of identifier in the value field, e.g. `https://consumersupplier.com/Id/device-identifier`
+  - `system` containing a consumer-defined system URL representing the type of identifier in the value field, for example `https://consumersupplier.com/Id/device-identifier`
   - `value` containing the device or system identifier
 - `model` with the consumer product or system name
 - `version` with the version number of the consumer product or system